Return to Base: Background

 Having returned to the UK from the United States in August 1976, Slade found themselves out-of-favour at the time of the UK's Punk rock explosion.
 The band's 1977 album Whatever Happened to Slade proved a commercial failure while their tour that spring had shown that they could no longer fill large venues.
 Slade's waning success soon led to the band taking any gig they could.
 They found themselves playing small venues, mainly universities and clubs.
 The band's tours often ran at a loss, with the band having to bring their own PA and lightshow.
-Bassist Jim Lea however was unphazed.
+Bassist Jim Lea, however, was unfazed.
 "I still thought the band was great," he told Chris Charlesworth in 1983, "We were playing as well if not better than we ever had... now we had something to prove again."

 Despite being successful at filling small venues for their live performances, the band's new records were barely selling.
 With the band's new output no longer being released on Polydor Records but instead on manager Chas Chandlers' label Barn records, singles such as "Burning in the Heat of Love", "Give Us a Goal", "Rock 'n' Roll Bolero" and "Ginny, Ginny" were all chart failures.
 Even the band's second live album Slade Alive, Vol. 2 (1978), the sequel to their critically acclaimed and commercially successful Slade Alive!
 (1972), was a commercial failure.